 Advisory Board

 The MuseIT Project Advisory Board (PAB) and Ethics Advisory Board (EAB) comprise external experts in cultural heritage, inclusion, accessibility, co-creation and equal opportunities for all, technical issues, and ethical issues.
-These experts have an advisory role in the project.
-Members represent both cultural heritage institutions and representatives from interest groups and agencies working with issues of disability as well as people with various forms of disabilities.

 Project Advisory Board (PAB)